 Day 1 – Fly into Bangkok

-Bangkok is the best place to start your Thailand trip especially with 2 weeks in Thailand, it’s such a cool city, here are some interesting Thailand and Bangkok facts to know before you go!
+Bangkok is the best place to start your Thailand trip, especially with 2 weeks in Thailand, it’s such a cool city, and here are some interesting Thailand and Bangkok facts to know before you go!

 Bangkok has 2 airports, Suvarnabhumi Airport (BKK) & Don Mueang International Airport (DMK).
 Both are not too far away from the city but be sure to double-check which airport you fly into and if you book a transfer from Bangkok Airport to your hotel in advance, be sure to get it from the right airport!